Share This Article

 The live question is still the whole game

 The real ceiling for Tessar will be live execution, not launch-day curiosity.
-MK explicitly noted that band-format virtual groups carry extra technical demands because instrument performance, group interplay, and live-style sound all have to feel credible at the same time.
+According to MK, band-format virtual groups carry extra technical demands because instrument performance, group interplay, and live-style sound all have to feel credible at the same time.
 Sports Kyunghyang also leaned on the group’s slogan, “Get Loud, Get Wind, Get Ready,” which tells you Tank ENM already understands the assignment is energy, not just lore.
 That is the bar now.
 Fans will forgive a new act for being early.
 They will not forgive a band concept that never looks playable outside teaser art.
 If Tessar can make “Alle Korea” feel like a real crowd song and not just a clean piece of world-building, virtual K-pop gets a new lane.
 If not, this will read like an intriguing experiment that stopped at the poster stage.